sergeballif/sergeballif.github.io/_posts/2016-05-29-my-desmos-activities.md

 ## Statistics
 * [Best Fit Lines](https://teacher.desmos.com/activitybuilder/custom/568c094deb18576d1dda2320) - Students try to eyeball a best fit line to some data points.
 Then they get to interpret a best fit line to predict some outcomes.
+* [Games and Strategy](https://teacher.desmos.com/activitybuilder/custom/57e7feb0b1e282311e4a2fde) - Students are challenged to come up with a winning strategy for a game that consists of moving a token along a grid allowing only certain moves.
+Along the way they learn the technique of backtracking to find the winning strategy.

 ## Complex Analysis
 * [Limits of Complex Functions](https://teacher.desmos.com/activitybuilder/custom/573f3462bead29a80809129e) - Students learn to view a complex function by exploring the image of a subset.
 Then they check to see if particular limits exist using an epsilon-delta argument.